New York Times beats on revenue and profit

 The company said it expects advertising revenue to trend at the same level this quarter as in the fourth quarter.

-The New York Times had been particularly hit by changing trends in digital advertising - once a bright spot - as advertising exchanges drove the price of ads down.
-But it improved from the third quarter, when digital advertising revenue fell 3.4 percent.
+The company had been particularly hit by changing trends in digital advertising - once a bright spot - as advertising exchanges drove the price of ads down.
+But it showed improved from the third quarter, when digital advertising revenue fell 3.4 percent.

-Subscription revenue, an important source of revenue for the New York Times since it rolled out a digital pay model almost three years ago, grew 2.7 percent to $207.6 million.

 Net income from continuing operations fell to $38.6 million, or 24 cents per share, from $118 million, or 76 cents per share, in the same period a year earlier.